5 Rules for Forwarding Email

 Type a brief comment to the person you are sending it to at the top of your forwarded email.
 Can’t do that?
 Then you shouldn’t forward it at all.

-3. Think carefully about if what you are forwarding will be of value.
+3. Consider carefully if what you are forwarding will be of value.

 Ask these questions first.